Mecca: Early history (up to 6th century CE)

 Ptolemy lists the names of 50 cities in Arabia, one going by the name of Macoraba.
 There has been speculation since 1646 that this could be a reference to Mecca.
 Historically, there has been a general consensus in scholarship that Macoraba mentioned by Ptolemy in the 2nd century CE is indeed Mecca, but more recently, this has been questioned.
 Bowersock favors the identity of the former, with his theory being that "Macoraba" is the word "Makkah" followed by the aggrandizing Aramaic adjective rabb (great).
-The Roman historian Ammianus Marcellinus also enumerated many cities of Western Arabia, most of which can be identified.
+The Roman 4th-century historian Ammianus Marcellinus also enumerated many cities of Western Arabia, most of which can be identified.
 According to Bowersock, he did mention Mecca as "Geapolis" or "Hierapolis", the latter one meaning "holy city" potentially referring to the sanctuary of the Kaaba.
 Patricia Crone, from the Revisionist school of Islamic studies on the other hand, writes that "the plain truth is that the name Macoraba has nothing to do with that of Mecca [...] if Ptolemy mentions Mecca at all, he calls it Moka, a town in Arabia Petraea".

-Recent research suggests that "Mecca was small" and the population of Mecca at the time of Muhammad was around 550.

-Procopius' 6th century statement that the Ma'ad tribe possessed the coast of western Arabia between the Ghassanids and the Himyarites of the south supports the Arabic sources tradition that associates Quraysh as a branch of the Ma'add and Muhammad as a direct descendant of Ma'ad ibn Adnan.
+Procopius' 6th century statement that the Ma'add tribe possessed the coast of western Arabia between the Ghassanids and the Himyarites of the south supports the Arabic sources tradition that associates Quraysh as a branch of the Ma'add and Muhammad as a direct descendant of Ma'add ibn Adnan.

 Historian Patricia Crone has cast doubt on the claim that Mecca was a major historical trading outpost.
 However, other scholars such as Glen W. Bowersock disagree and assert that Mecca was a major trading outpost.
 Crone later on disregarded some of her theories.
 She argues that Meccan trade relied on skins, hides, manufactured leather goods, clarified butter, Hijazi woollens, and camels.
 She suggests that most of these goods were destined for the Roman army, which is known to have required colossal quantities of leather and hides for its equipment.